 Outreach

-The School of Physical Sciences is committed to developing and participating in outreach opportunities for underrepresented students that will impact their awareness of and interest in Physical Sciences pathways.
+The School of Physical Sciences is committed to advancing inclusive excellence by developing and participating in outreach opportunities that empower all students to pursue Physical Sciences pathways.

 Chem-SURF

-The Chemistry Summer Undergraduate Research Fellowship (Chem-SURF) at the University of California, Irvine, is a summer research opportunity for undergraduate students to gain valuable research experience in an academic setting.
-Participants will engage in original research guided by faculty mentors in UCI’s state-of-the-art research facilities.
-Students will attend presentations, workshops, and seminars related to career planning, industry, and applying to graduate school.
+The Chemistry Summer Undergraduate Research Fellowship (Chem-SURF) at the University of California, Irvine is a summer research opportunity for undergraduate students to gain valuable research experience in an academic setting.
+Participants engage in original research guided by faculty mentors at UCI’s state-of-the-art research facilities.
+Students will attend presentations, workshops, and seminars related to career planning, industry and applying to graduate school.

 COSMOS

-COSMOS (The California State Summer School for Mathematics and Science) is a 4 week, in-residence program for talented high school students hosted by the University of California, Irvine.
-COSMOS students apply to a specific “cluster”, with each cluster addressing advanced topics in science, technology, engineering, and math (STEM) fields, including a variety of engineering disciples, pharmaceutical sciences, and computer science (to name a few).
+COSMOS (The California State Summer School for Mathematics and Science) is a four-week, in-residence program for talented high school students hosted by the University of California, Irvine.
+COSMOS students apply to a specific “cluster,” with each cluster addressing advanced topics in science, technology, engineering and math (STEM) fields, including a variety of engineering disciples, pharmaceutical sciences and computer science.

 Furche High School Outreach Program (HSOP)